open-revolution/openrevolution/content/remuneration-rights.md

 title: Remuneration Rights
 ---

-Digital information is cheap to copy, however it can be expensive to create the first instance, whether it's a piece of software, a movie, a medicine or a design.
+Digital information is cheap to copy.
+At the same time it can be expensive to create the first instance, whether it's a piece of software, a movie, a medicine or a design.

-Today, in our Closed world we mainly use intellectual property monopoly rights such as patents and copyrights as a way of incentivising private innovation and creativity and paying back innovators and creators for their investment in creating the first instance.
+Today, in our Closed world we mainly use intellectual property monopoly rights such as patents and copyrights as a way of incentivising private innovation and creativity and paying back innovators and creators for their investment in creating that first instance.

 In an Open world we need an alternative open-compatible mechanism for doing the same thing that can replace intellectual property monopoly rights.